 9.3.1.20 Bit Rate

-This IE indicates the number of bits delivered by NG-RAN in UL or to NG-RAN in DL within a period of time, divided by the duration of the period.
-It is used, for example, to indicate the maximum or guaranteed bit rate for a GBR QoS flow, or an aggregated maximum bit rate.
+This IE indicates the number of bits delivered by NG-RAN/E-UTRAN in UL or to NG-RAN/E-UTRAN in DL within a period of time, divided by the duration of the period.
+It is used, for example, to indicate the maximum or guaranteed bit rate for a GBR QoS flow or a GBR bear, or an aggregated maximum bit rate.